Arvind2k02/Popx-app-Arvind/README.md

 #### C. User Profile Management
 #### D. Responsive Design for Multi-device Support

+## 1. Run the following command to install required packages: npm install react-router-dom
+## 2. This will install all missing dependencies: npm install
-#  The Command to run this app is: cd Popx
+## 3. The Command to run this app is: cd Popx
-## Then: npm start
+## 4. Then: npm start

 Fast and simple app made using ```React```.